julianofinck/lernen/git.md

 ### Introduction:
 > Git is a popular version control tool used globally, often accessed through **git-bash**.
 It helps to keep track of changes in a project and to keep licensing (LICENSE) and documentation (README.md).
-Git-bash is a linux-like terminal and works with git commands.
+Git-bash is a linux-like terminal and it works with git commands.
 The analogy below with commands in bold and figurative boxes and warehouse explains git.
 >
 > `brzrkr's analogy:`